 And that brings us to school.
 These are student athletes we’re talking about and several players in this sample were graduates already.
 Would they have to enroll in a master’s program to maintain their additional season of eligibility and if they’ve finished a degree would they have to start another?

 We have more questions than answers right now, by a wide margin.
 The NCAA is routinely dragged through the mud for making comical decisions, but this cause is much more commendable.
 Executing this recommendation is going to be the hard part.
-Just like the concerns over the pandemic that forced these questions, things might get more complicated before any answers emerge.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+Just like the concerns over the pandemic that forced these questions, things might get more complicated before any answers emerge.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.